marinecoin/marinecore/README.md

 		}
 The default account is "" - now we can get the MTC address of the default account by getaccountaddress command, just type:

-        ./marinecoind getaccountaddress ""
+        marinecoind getaccountaddress ""

 The output will give your Marinecoin default receiving address.
 Let's create a new account now.

-        ./marinecoind getnewaddress your_new_account_name
+        marinecoind getnewaddress your_new_account_name

 List all the account names

-        ./marinecoind listaccounts
+        marinecoind listaccounts
-        ./marinecoind getaccountaddress your_new_account_name
+        marinecoind getaccountaddress your_new_account_name

 Now that you created this MTC address you can receive Marinecoins to this address also.
 Send MTC to your new address from the exchange or your Mac or Windows GUI wallet.
 To check its balance just type:

-        ./marinecoind getbalance your_new_account_name 0
+        marinecoind getbalance your_new_account_name 0

 You should now see the sent amount on your new account.
 Above notice, we put a 0 at the end, that represents the number of confirmations on the network after receiving MTC.
 If we had entered 1 and no new block had confirmed the transaction since it had been sent, the balance would have still shown zero.